ygrepo/fml-fa16-project/README.md

   - synsets-nearby.tx
   - synsets-words.csv

- * deliverables: contains the abstract of the project, the report, the queries used for WordNet database, and plots
+ * **deliverables**: contains the abstract of the project, the report, the queries used for WordNet database, and plots